sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

      it has the disadvantage of generating a considerable number of GDMA transfers, resulting in lower the Tensor Competing Processor utilization.

   b.
 The operator can optionally implement the local layer.
 The input and output data of the local layer are stored in local memory.
 It can be combined with other layers for layer group optimization, avoiding the need to transfer data to and from global memory during the calculation of this layer.
 The advantage is that it saves GDMA transfers and achieves higher computational efficiency.
 However, it is more complex to implement.
 The local memory needs to be allocated in advance during model deployment, limiting its usage and making it impractical for certain operators.

+  c.
+The operator should implement the function of shape inference, which can infer the data type and shape of outputs from those of inputs.

 The frontend can build models containing custom operators using tpulang or Caffe, and finally deploy the models through the model conversion interface of TPU-MLIR.
 This chapter primarily introduces the process of using custom operators in the TPU-MLIR release package.